packlahcode/packlahcode/README.md

-# Hi there, I'm Packlahcode 👋
+# Hi there, I'm Packlah 👋

 Welcome to my GitHub profile!
 I'm passionate about technology and always looking for ways to expand my knowledge and skillset.
 Currently, I'm focused on pursuing roles as a **Security Engineer** or **SIEM Engineer**, but I'm also quite adept at **System Administration** tasks.
 I enjoy learning new skills, especially in scripting and automation.